Preschool for All: Questions & Answers

 Preschool for All will be funded with a marginal personal income tax on the highest income earners in Multnomah County.
 This includes individuals with Oregon taxable income over $125,000 and for joint filers with Oregon taxable income over $200,000.
 Please visit this page for more detailed information for taxpayers and employers.

-I’d like to be on the Preschool for All Advisory Group.
+I’d like to be on the Preschool for All Advisory Committee.
 How do I apply?

 How do I apply for a position with Preschool for All?